 Pattern Notes

-- Throughout the pattern with the exception of the border, the stitch count is always 45 sts.
+• Except for the border, the stitch count is always 45 sts.

 Potholder